Asia summits underway amid U.S.-China friction

 Russia, Japan, Australia, South Korea and India are among those remotely joining an event hosted by Vietnam that will include a 27-nation security forum, as concern grows about rhetoric and accidental conflict, and about other countries being caught up in the fray.

-"The regional geopolitical and geoeconomic landscape, including the South China Sea, are witnessing growing volatilities that are detrimental to peace and stability," Vietnamese Prime Minister Nguyen Xuan Phuc said in his opening speech at the summit.
+"The regional geopolitical and geoeconomic landscape, including the South China Sea, are witnessing growing volatilities that are detrimental to peace and stability," Vietnamese Prime Minister Nguyen Xuan Phuc said in opening the summit.

-The role of international law and multilateral institutions were being "greatly challenged", Pham Binh Minh, Vietnam's foreign minister, said in his opening remarks.
+Vietnam's foreign minister, Pham Binh Minh, said the role of international law and multilateral institutions were being "greatly challenged".

-Indonesian Foreign Minister Retno Marsudi cautioned the United States and China against entangling South East Asian nations in their geopolitical battle. [nL4N2G52QS
+Indonesian Foreign Minister Retno Marsudi in an interview with Reuters cautioned the United States and China against entangling Southeast Asian nations in their geopolitical battle.

-"We don't want to get trapped by this rivalry," Retno told Reuters ahead of the ASEAN Regional Forum, which will convene on Sept.
-12.
+"We don't want to get trapped by this rivalry," Retno said on Tuesday, describing militarisation of the waterway as "worrying".

-Retno said ASEAN did not want to take sides, while also describing the increased militarisation in the South China Sea as "worrying".

 The United States has spoken out strongly against China over trade, technology and its maritime conduct, and President Donald Trump has trumpeted his tough approach to China in the run-up to the U.S. presidential election.